takanory/slides/slides/20220715europython-lt/index.rst

    I will present EuroPython at the next PyCon JP TV.
    I'd like to take pictures with you all and share it on youtube live and twitter.
    Are you OK? ...
    Thank you.
-I'll share it.
+I'll share it later.

 Python **Charity** Talks 🎗
 ----------------------------